AdobeDocs/adobeio-events/aem/aem_console_setup.md

    ![`I/O Events` in the list of API](../img/list_io_events_api.png "`I/O Events` in the list of API`")

-Note you also have a new JWT integration tab, that you will come back to in order to finalize the configuration of your AEM instances.
+Note: you also have a new JWT integration tab, that you will come back to in order to finalize the configuration of your AEM instances.
 You may also refer to the overal [Adobe I/O console documentation](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/services-add-api-jwt.md) for more details on this.